 There were in fact two fires to see off most of

 the 'temporary' buildings erected in 1924.

-the sixth form centre and the old outside toilets
+form centre and the old outside toilets survived,

-the Spencer Briggs Hall.
-It seems that in the
+Briggs Hall.
+It seems that in the second fire in

-area, the central quad and the Staff Room.
-In the
+central quad and the Staff Room.
+In the first

 site in the early nineties].

 'portakabins' were erected prior to the full move

 to the Knowsley Park Lane site soon after.